In the world of modern parenting, childcare is a big hairy monster.

-Ally Downey, author of Here’s the Plan, “I recommend a minimum of three back-up sitters, though you should aim for six.
-Using an app like Sitter.me makes it really easy to track those sitters and be able to message them all simultaneously to see if they’re available.
-A lower-tech way to have that list at your fingertips is to store them in your phone with “sitter” in the last name field, so you can search and see your short list on one screen.”fday
+Ally Downey, author of Here’s the Plan: “I recommend a minimum of three back-up sitters, though you should aim for six.
+Using an app like Sitter.app makes it really easy to track those sitters and be able to message them all simultaneously to see if they’re available.
+A lower-tech way to have that list at your fingertips is to store them in your phone with “sitter” in the last name field, so you can search and see your short list on one screen.”

 The good news: as your children get older, they don’t get sick as much – yay!
 The difference in frequency of illness between age 3 and 4, for example, is significant.

 Also, don’t forget that Vitamin D!
 It’s absolutely essential for every process in the human body and helps significantly in the battle to stay well.
-Unless you live near the equator, your whole family should be taking Vitamin D religiously.
+Unless you live near the equator, your whole family should be taking Vitamin D religiously (product recommendations here).
 I used to be very skeptical about the need for Vitamin D until I saw this presentation, please watch. <— Seriously, it might change your life.

-Some child-care centers offer the benefit of serving meals and snacks.
-Yes, not dealing with packing a lunch and snack sounds awesome… unless they are serving meals that you aren’t very excited about (the craptastic America kid’s diet: hot dogs, juice, and animal crackers.
+Some childcare centers offer the benefit of serving meals and snacks.
+Yes, not dealing with packing a lunch and snack sounds awesome… unless they are serving meals that you aren’t very excited about (the craptastic America kid’s diet: hot dog, juice, and animal crackers.
 Again?
-Really?!).
+Really?).

 The structure of a day care center can also mean less flexibility.
 For example, most childcare centers will have specific nap time(s), so your child might need to adjust to their schedule.
 Another example: some child care centers will not use cloth diapers.
 Some have specific requirements for sending breast milk or formula and are less flexible about feeding times.

 None of these are deal breakers, just FYIs.
-The bottom line is at daycare or preschool, you typically have to follow their schedules for feeding, napping, etc.
+The bottom line is at daycare or preschool, you typically have to follow the set schedules for feeding, napping, etc.

 The good news is that for one kid daycare is generally one of the cheaper options in the world of childcare.
 Like with everything else, the cost of daycare varies depending on where you live.
 It generally ranges from $800 to $1,800 per month for full day, full-time daycare.